Seekerzero/dataviz-project-proposal/README.md

 - quantitative: PERSONS_BOOSTER_ADD_DOSE	Integer	Persons received booster or additional dose.
 - quantitative: PERSONS_BOOSTER_ADD_DOSE_PER100	Decimal	Persons received booster or additional dose per 100 population.

+## Questions & Tasks

+The following tasks and questions will drive the visualization and interaction decisions for this project:

+ * which country has largest number of vaccinated population and its vaccination types?
+ * which country has largest number of vaccinated first dose population and its vaccination types.
+ * which country has largest number of vaccinated second dose population and its vaccination types.
+ * what is the largest number of vaccine dose type and it vaccinated distribution of countries.

 ## Prototypes